Why You Need an SSL Certificate Now

 Even though physical security is a highly technical industry, most business owners are not aware of the constant stream of technological updates that can seriously impact their website.
 In most cases, they don’t need to be — IT stuff is usually outsourced or handled by the in-house staff.
 However, one change concerning SSL certificates has proven so important that we feel everyone should know.

-It’s not often that new protocols or technologies emerge that are this important, but this new thing — an SSL certificate — will help secure your website, boost your search ranking and add instant credibility with site visitors, all in one fell swoop.
+It’s not often that new protocols or technologies emerge that are this important, but this — an SSL certificate — will help secure your website, boost your search ranking and add instant credibility with site visitors, all in one fell swoop.
 Yeah, it is that important.

 SSL stands for Secure Sockets Layer and is a standard security technology for establishing a secure and encrypted link between a website and a web browser, or a mail server and a mail client such as Outlook.
 It is like the spinal column of your web security.